-Transvaginal Mesh Lawsuit Guide
+Transvaginal Mesh Lawsuit Guidelines

-At least 70,000 women suffered the horrific complications of a Transvaginal Mesh implant, and many of them are filing litigations.
+At least 70,000 women suffered the horrific complications of a Transvaginal Mesh implant, and many of them are filing lawsuits.
 The unexpected side effects of these prolapse repair devices included organ perforation, mesh erosion, excruciating pain, bleeding, and infections.
 Complicated revision surgeries are often the only solution to manage the otherwise unbearable symptoms.

 What is a Transvaginal mesh?